adcastex/cvaNaiveBayes/README.md

 This R package was developed by Cyrielle, Victor and Adrien.
 It can be used to create a Naive Bayes model of the categorical type.
 This package was developed under R for use on R. It has been developed as an R6 class.

-[click here](https://c4sf5g-victor-sigogneau.shinyapps.io/shiny_test/) to find the shiny application.
+[Click here](https://c4sf5g-victor-sigogneau.shinyapps.io/shiny_test/) to find the shiny application.

-[click here](https://github.com/victorsigogneau/shiny-app-NBC/) to find the git for the shiny application.
+[Click here](https://github.com/victorsigogneau/shiny-app-NBC/) to find the git for the shiny application.

 ## Library import